MetPX/sarracenia/docs/Contribution/Development.rst

 * main  ... the main branch is used to build `Daily <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-daily>`_ and `Pre-Release <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx-pre-release>`_ repositories on launchpad.net.

+* issue branches to be merged to main should be called issueXXX.

 * v2_stable ... generally this branch gets code via merges from master, after the pre-release has been tested on a as many systems as possible. used to build the stable: `MetPX <https://launchpad.net/~ssc-hpc-chp-spc/+archive/ubuntu/metpx>`_

-* v3_wip ...
+* v03_wip ...
 The `version 3 <v03.rst>`_ work in progress branch is a next generation version of sarracenia in development.
   It is quite different and currently not usable at all.
 Do not try it, unless specifically invited.
 IT DOES NOT WORK.

+* issue branches to be merged to v03_wip, it should be called v3_issueXXX

 Repositories